CIAT-DAPA/food_system_web_dashboard/data/final/readme.md

 # Final data

-This folder constains all data available for the website in format CSV or JSON
+This folder constains all data available for the website in CSV or JSON formats.
+These have already been processed.